-- We allow the use of dogs consistent with State regulations, except hunters using more than two dogs must possess a Special Use Permit (FWS Form 3-1383-G) issued by the refuge manager. - At the Putney Mountain Unit, we allow the use of dogs only for hunting ruffed grouse. - We will allow training of dogs following State regulations, from August 1 through the last Saturday in September during daylight hours, if the trainer possesses a Special Use Permit (FWS Form 3-1383-G) issued by the refuge manager. - Take of amphibians, reptiles and baitfish is prohibited.
+- At the Putney Mountain Unit, we allow the use of dogs only for hunting American woodcock, turkey (fall season), gray squirrel and ruffed grouse. - We will allow training of dogs following State regulations, from August 1 through the last Saturday in September during daylight hours. - Take of amphibians, reptiles and baitfish is prohibited.